 Tver Palace.
 The tsars constantly traveled between Moscow and Saint Petersburg, which are 635 km (395 mi) apart.
 So Catherine built 11 travel lodges for the imperial caravan to rest.
 One of them was Tver Palace.
 Petroff Palace was another.

-9. What about the serfs during Catherine’s reign?
+9. The serfs during Catherine’s reign

 Can we abolish it?